 You can also expect the weather to be pretty chilly, with average temperatures during cruise season being around 55 degrees, so make sure to pack some warmer clothes.
 The cruise line will typically offer some warm concessions during this time though, such as hot chocolate or Holland America’s dutch pea soup to help with the cold.
 Rain is also a possibility, and you don’t want to be stuck inside when passing through this stunning scenery, so be prepared!

 Ready to cruise Glacier Bay?
 Visit Cruises.com — we can help you book the smart way!
 We give you our exclusive bonus offers and all qualifying cruise line offers, plus all of the cruise line loyalty program benefits.
-Book online at Cruises.com or call 800-288-6006 today.
+Book online for the largest selection of cruise line deals at Cruises.com or call 800-288-6006 today.